fiboa/specification/core/README.md

 A limited set of [data types](https://github.com/fiboa/schema/blob/v0.1.0/datatypes.md) have been defined so that a clear migration path between encodings can be provided.

-## Collections
+## Collection

-Collection-level metadata must be provided in a STAC Collection that contains an asset that points to fiboa-compliant Features.
+Collection-level metadata must be provided in an object that contains the properties below.

-The invidiual encodings may decide to embed the STAC Collection or make it available separately.
+The invidiual encodings may decide to embed the collection or make it available separately.

 ### Properties